CS-433/ml-project-2-bigdata/README.md

 The CNN model's architecture can be found in CNN_model.py
 ### 2) U-Net
 The U-Net model's architecture can be found in Unet_model.py

+## Training
+We have two models: a CNN and the U-Net.
+The training of both models can be found in train.py.

+### Run
+We run the model when running run.py, which trains the Unet (since it's our best model) and saves the model.